geoffmcohen/vegan-homies/README.md

 # README

-Vegan Homies is site that I am building to allow vegans to make real life friends with other vegans.
+Vegan Homies is Ruby on Rails website that I am building to allow vegans to make real life friends with other vegans.